 Now we need 1-2 more people to complete the group.
 We started asking in our close circle of friends whom we thought might be interested to join us.
 Some were interested but they couldn’t commit because it was too early and they were not sure if they will get leaves from office.
 Finally Amjed bhae told me that one of their Snow lake trek partners Adeel Athar from Karachi is join us and our team is complete.

 The next phase was to engage with guides but since this wasn’t my plan so this time it was Amjed bhae and Subhani bhae who had to deal with all that headache.
 After discussions with couple of guides they finally made a deal with Fida Ali from Arandu.
-Fida Ali was the guide who had helped Muhammad Nayyer Qasim to cross Sim La so he was already familiar with this terrain.
+Fida Ali has lead many trekking expeditions in the Central Karakoram National Park.

 When the time came close to start the trek then one day Subhani bhae informed us that his family has got visa for UK so he is going with family and cannot join the trek as planned.
 Actually he had told us about this even before we had started our planning so his participation was always doubtful.
 Then after a day Adeel Athar had informed Amjed bhae that his leaves has been cancelled so he too cannot join.
 Now it is was just me and Amjed bhae.
 We knew that if 2 still opt to go then the individual cost/head will be even bigger now which wasn’t an ideal situation for me.
 So I suggested Amjed bhae to do Haramosh La but he wasn’t interested in Haramosh La instead suggested me alternate plans in which I wasn’t interested (mostly for the same high costs reasons).